 3) The third format is a long list of reporter/editor emails.
 For this format, you should look through the list and find the reporter/editor you think would cover your story.
 For example, if your story is about a new gadget, you should probably send the email the tech reporter.
 This format often has the general email address like Tip@____news.com available as well, so you could opt to send the story to the general email as well as a reporter’s email.

 Note: Do NOT send your email to more than 2 reporters from the same site.
-It is recommended to just send to one reporter plus general tip email.
+It is recommended to just send to one reporter plus general tip or editorial email.

 Hi ____ (“reporter name” or “editor” for general email),

 Given the holiday season and your previous coverage of local philanthropic stories, I thought I share with you an inspiring story of a 9 year old boy, who is raising money to buy pyjamas for kids in need.